Meadow Takes a Page from 'Wizard of Ads'

 Another common example is a client wants to list all of their goods and services on the billboard.
 They are proud of their variety of products and want the customer to be informed.
 But they’re getting in their own way, and a long list of text on a billboard will be too long to read and make people tune out the message altogether.

-Billboard companies have the task of telling their own clients that their ideas for artwork are bad and will ultimately make the client’s ad unsuccessful.
+Billboard companies have the task of telling their own clients that their ideas for artwork are bad and will ultimately make their own ad unsuccessful.
 Meadow has a very experienced artwork team that has been making amazing, eye-catching artwork for years.
 We want to give the best artwork possible to every client.
 Sometimes that will require tough conversations.

 It can be difficult to hand over that kind of trust to a company of people you’ve just met.
 But we look forward to earning that trust and blowing you away with our billboard artwork!
 You can find examples of our billboard artwork on our website under ‘Our Work’.